zextras/tech-doc/source/carbonio/_management/backup.rst

    Time Scan will **not** record any change of their state.

-There are also objects that are **not** items, and as such will never be scanned for changes by the Real Time Scan and will never be part of a
+There are also objects that are **not** items, and as such will never be scanned for changes by the Realtime Scanner and will never be part of a
 restore:

 -  Server settings, i.e., the configuration of each server